vipulnaik/diet-exercise-health/notes/2021-09-29-periodontal-therapy-first-appointment.md

 # 2021-09-29 periodontal therapy first appointment

-This is an attempt to describe, from recollection, the events of the first periodontal therapy appointment with Total Health Dental Care on 2021-09-29.
+This is an attempt to describe, from recollection, the events of the first periodontal therapy appointment with Total Health Dental Care at 3017 Telegraph Avenue, Suite 300 on 2021-09-29.
 For background, see [my previous dental cleaning trip](2021-08-11-dental-cleaning-trip.md).

 This was intended to be the date of the second periodontal